Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

 With a well-planned product launch event, you can give your current user base an exclusive look at your latest and greatest features.
 It’s also a great opportunity to teach them how the new feature works in tandem with their existing favorites to help make life easier.

-So what’s on the agenda at a high-impact virtual launch event?
+What’s on the agenda at a high-impact virtual launch event?
 Your attendees want to see the product in action, but don’t stop the storytelling there.

-3. Field events
+4. Field events

 It doesn’t get much more hands-on than field marketing.
 Field events are a crucial way to deepen your customer relationships and create brand advocates.